Egyptian revolution of 1952: Kingdom of Egypt

 After World War I, Egyptian nationalists tried to send a delegation (Arabic: Wafd) to the Paris Peace Conference to renegotiate for Egyptian independence.
-When Britain refused, nationalist anger at British control erupted into the Egyptian revolution of 1919, prompting the United Kingdom to recognise Egyptian independence in 1922 as the Kingdom of Egypt.
+When Britain refused, nationalist anger at British control erupted into the Egyptian coup of 1919, prompting the United Kingdom to recognise Egyptian independence in 1922 as the Kingdom of Egypt.
 However, Britain still retained the rights over the Sudan, its empire in Egypt and foreigners:

 King Farouk I of Egypt in Parliament listening to Mustafa el-Nahhas Pasha's speech.

-The leading party after the revolution was the Wafd Party, led by Sa'ad Zaghoul and his successor Mostafa al-Nahhas.
+The leading party after the coup was the Wafd Party, led by Sa'ad Zaghoul and his successor Mostafa al-Nahhas.
 The resulting 1923 Egyptian constitution created a proper – albeit flawed – constitutional monarchy.
 Universal male suffrage allowed Egyptians to vote in parliamentary elections, however the king had the power to dismiss cabinets, dissolve parliament and appoint prime ministers.
 Politics in Egypt were divided between the liberal Wafdists versus the conservative monarchical establishment.
 The Wafd had little to offer outside of defending the liberal framework and negotiating for greater autonomy; Wafdist elites were still wealthy land-owning capitalists who did not offer a radical program in the traditional economic structure of peasants and landlords.
 While the Wafd enjoyed genuine popularity among the masses, the degrading economic conditions of Egypt beginning the 1930s combined with the failure of the 1923 regime to adequately address these issues sparked the rise of socialist and labor movements.

 The Wafd believed that through gradual negotiations, it would be able to secure complete Egyptian independence.
 Egypt was successful in abolishing the Mixed courts in 1937, repealing the Public Debt Commission in 1940, and negotiating the 1936 Anglo-Egyptian treaty.
 This treaty limited the extent of British troops in Egypt (except with regards to the Suez canal and the Sudan), and the creation of a proper Egyptian military.